amplication/docs/docs/how-to/live-service-templates.md

 When you update a service template:

 1. Make the desired changes (e.g., add new plugins, modify settings).
-2. In the Platform Changes sidebar, provide a description of your changes.
-3. Click "Publish New Version".
+2. Click "Publish New Version" to reach the Publish screen.

-These changes will be stored within Amplication but not synced to your Git repository.
+3. Add a description for your changes and publish the version(s).

+The template definitions will be updated, with no immediate effect on the services created from this template.

 ![Amplication Platform Changes](./assets/platform-changes.png)

 ## Propagate Template Changes to Services

-After updating a template, you can apply these changes to existing services:
+After updating a template, the changes can be applied to existing services through the following process:

-1. Go to the service created from the template.
-2. You'll see the available updates in the Pending Changes sidebar.
-3. Review the changes and click "Generate Code" to apply them.
+1. You will receive in-product notifications and emails about available template updates.
+2. Access the tech debt screen and use the upgrade option for the required services.
+3. This will create pending changes that include all template updates, plugins, and definitions.
+4. Review and apply these changes to update your services.

-This process will create a new commit with the updated configurations.
+This process will create a new commit with all the updated template configurations, plugins, and definitions.

 ## Next Steps

-Now that you've created an individual template you can start creating a collection of templates to standardize your organization's best practices.
+Now that you've created an individual template, you can start building a comprehensive collection of templates and [private plugins](/private-plugins/) that reflect your organization's best practices and standards.
+This approach helps ensure consistency and maintainability across all your services.

 :::tip
-For any questions or issues related to Live Service Templates, please contact our support team or share your feedback in our [GitHub discussions](https://github.com/amplication/amplication/discussions).
+For any questions or issues related to Live Service Templates, please contact our support team or join our [Discord community](https://discord.gg/amplication) for feedback and discussions.
 :::